 The MPA isn’t like this.
 Students from many undergraduate and professional backgrounds can and do pursue the MPA degree.
 As mentioned earlier, MPA candidates have widely varying goals for pursuing the degree.
 That’s why MPA programs tend to be built with the needed level of flexibility so that individuals from a wide range of backgrounds can pursue the degree.

 Pro: Salary Potential

-Another of the pros of an MPA program is the salary potential.
+Another of the pros of a Master of Public Administration program is the salary potential.
 While most people who pursue an MPA aren’t doing it as some kind of cash grab, it can lead to lucrative positions.
 The MPA is not typically something an entry-level employee or low-level public sector employee holds.
 Instead, the degree prepares you for higher-level leadership roles.

 No matter what sector you’re in, generally speaking, the higher your level, the higher your salary and compensation.
 Salaries for MPA holders range as widely as the sectors and organizations in which MPA earners serve.
 That said, PayScale estimates a $68,000 average salary for degree holders.
 Some positions, like executive directors and HR directors, have much higher averages in the $80,000 range.

 While some students enroll directly into an MPA program upon earning their bachelor’s degree, this isn’t particularly common.
 Most MPA programs are built with the career public servant or professional in mind.
 Many institutions offer mostly- or all-online MPA programs, giving you the ability to continue working in your current role while pursuing your master’s degree.

 Pro: You Can Work Internationally

 Do you have the heart to help others combined with a travel bug?
 If so, an MPA degree might be the perfect professional degree for you.
 Many MPAs work at or lead nongovernmental organizations or NGOs.
 NGOs tend to operate in less developed nations, providing assistance in collaboration with local governments and international aid.